Evolution-Driven Ethical Progression

 A Solution to the Fermi Paradox Complying with the Copernican and Equilibrium Principles, and a Resolution of the Threat an Artificial Super Intelligence Might Pose

-I also note that any artificial super intelligence (ASI) would just be like an advanced civilization, which provides a resolution of the existential threat to humanity that is conjectured ASIs pose.
+Moreover, any artificial super-intelligence (ASI, super-AI) would arguably just be like an old society in these regards, which would provide a resolution of the existential threat to humanity that some conjecture that super-AIs pose.

-The Fermi paradox also lets us conclude that certain of our approaches to AI research will likely be more fruitful than others, and that utilitarianism seemingly is wrong.
+The Fermi paradox also tentatively suggests that certain of our approaches to AI research will be more fruitful than others, and that utilitarianism seemingly is wrong.
 There are also other ethical conclusions to be had.